erastimothy/brand-name/README.md

 # BRAND NAME - E Commerce (PHP)

 I created this project with the purpose of completing the mid-semester exam assignment. of course this project is not good enough to be launched to the public. but can be used for learning materials.

-and i use PHPMailer for register verification. dont forget to settings the smtp.
+i use PHPMailer for register verification. dont forget to settings the smtp.

+PS : its mobile friendly.